DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Related Work

 \subsection{Multi-Agent Debate and Consensus Decision}

-In multi-agent debate, voting, and judge-based frameworks \citep{NEURIPS2024_32e07a11,choi2025debatevoteyieldsbetter,Kaesberg_2025}, agents with different stances exchange reasons and evidence over the same query; a consensus or arbitration module then aggregates their views \citep{wang2025marsefficientmultiagentcollaboration} to reduce overconfidence \citep{lin-hooi-2025-enhancing} and make disagreements explicit \citep{liang-etal-2024-encouraging}.
+In multi-agent debate, voting, and judge-based frameworks \citep{NEURIPS2024_32e07a11,choi2025debatevoteyieldsbetter}, agents with different stances exchange reasons and evidence over the same query, and a consensus or arbitration module aggregates their views \citep{wang2025marsefficientmultiagentcollaboration} to reduce overconfidence \citep{lin-hooi-2025-enhancing} and make disagreements explicit \citep{liang-etal-2024-encouraging}.
 In embodied and robotic settings, work on LLM-driven multi-agent coordination \citep{zhang-etal-2025-towards-efficient} and long-horizon planning \citep{NEURIPS2024_7d6e85e8,wang2025multiagentllmactorcriticframework} informs action decision-making.
-However, existing debate and consensus methods are mostly confined to textual reasoning or high-level plans \citep{becker-etal-2025-mallm}, with limited focus on the candidate-action layer in 3D navigation, where errors compound; thus, action-level dual-stance cross-checking and arbitration remain underexplored.
+However, existing debate and consensus methods are mostly confined to textual reasoning or high-level plans, with limited focus on candidate-action selection in 3D navigation, where action-level cross-checking and arbitration remain underexplored.